-Amended at the Sixth Meeting of the Advisory Committee Guayaquil, Ecuador, 29 August - 2 September 2011
+Reviewed at the Eighth Meeting of the Advisory Committee Punta del Este, Uruguay, 15 - 19 September 2014

-Weighted branchlines, bird scaring streamer lines and night setting are best practice seabird bycatch mitigation in pelagic longline fisheries.
-ACAP's Seabird Bycatch Working Group (SBWG) has comprehensively reviewed the scientific literature dealing with seabird bycatch mitigation in pelagic fisheries and this document is a distillation of that review.
+Weighted branch lines, bird scaring lines and night setting are best practice mitigation in pelagic longline fisheries.
+ACAP-SBWG has comprehensively reviewed the scientific literature dealing with seabird bycatch mitigation in pelagic fisheries and this document is a distillation of that review.